huggingface/blog/deploy-vertex-ai.md

 The accompanying Colab Notebook shows how to create a GCS bucket and save the model artifacts into it.

-# Workflow of a Deployment with Vertex AI
+# Deployment workflow with Vertex AI

 The figure below gives a pictorial workflow of deploying an already trained TensorFlow model on Vertex AI.